Planning a trip to Bulgaria? Great idea! This Bulgaria Travel Guide will help you do just that.

 Official language(s) and general knowledge of English: Bulgarian is the official language.
 Basic English is widely spoken in urban areas.

 Can you drink tap water in Bulgaria? yes

 Want more quick facts about Bulgaria?
 This post is a list of cultural, historical, funny and other facts about the country.

 Bulgaria has 27 provinces, or 28 if the capital Sofia is counted separately, of which none have an official name.
 There’s a lot of diversity between provinces.
 Those in the south are home to the beautiful Rhodope Mountains, whereas the Black Sea coast is home to the big cities of Varna and Burgas and some exceptional seafood.

 Tourists traveling to the northwest of the country should be aware that it’s officially the poorest region in the EU and that they will see abandoned villages and extreme poverty.
 The provinces are usually referred to mentioning their provincial capitals.
 These are:

 Blagoevgrad is one of the best provinces for those searching for adventure holidays in Bulgaria.
 As well as the city of the same name’s old quarter, the most popular attractions are the Seven Lakes of Rila and the spa town of Sandanski.

 Home to Bulgaria’s second city, Burgas, it’s located just North of Turkey and has plenty of resorts and destinations on the Black Sea.
-The city of Burgos is very historical and has a number of museums about its past.
-It’s one of the best places to visit in Bulgaria if you like cities.
+The city of Burgas is very historical and has a number of museums about its past and historical sites to check out.
+It's one of the best cities to visit in Bulgaria (if you like cities).